-I offer brief intensive counselling/psychotherapy (usually 6-12 sessions, up to 18 sessions); medium-term (18-44 sessions) and long-term counselling/psychotherapy (44+ sessions).
-I usually work mainly face-to-face but during covid-19 I am working by skype, zoom, or phone.
+I offer brief intensive counselling/psychotherapy (usually 6-18 sessions); medium-term (18-44 sessions) and long-term counselling/psychotherapy (44+ sessions).
+I generally work face-to-face in person but while we're in the covid pandemic I am working online with skype and zoom, by phone, and in-person when possible and desired.

 I can offer you a service if you are anxious, stressed, confused, unhappy, or insecure, perhaps due to issues in your relationships, occupation, lifestyle, or to illness, loss, bereavement, anxiety, depression, or other emotional, mental, or physical challenges.